featherbear/UNSW-PSYC1022/site/content/post/neuropharmacology.md

 > Gamma-amino Butyric Acid

 The main inhibitory neurotransmitter, that shifts ion channels which cause the cells to negatively charge (hyperpolarise).

+### Use in mitigating epilepsy

+Epilepsy is associated with seizures caused from an abnormal level of action potentials.
+Anticonvulsant drugs aim to increase the inhibition of brain cells in three ways

+1) Increase GABA availability

+2) Block sodium channels

+3) Antagonise the actions of the main excitatory neurotransmitter glutamate

+## Glutamate

+Present in over 50% of the central nervous system tissue.

+### Learning

+AMPA / Kainate Receptors - Respond to glutamate release by opening up sodium channels - initiates an action potential within the receiving cell

+NMDA Receptors - Repond to glutamate release by opening up calcium channels which activate an intracellular process "second messenger system" - which increases the number of AMPA receptors, and increases the strength of the synaptic connection (long-term potentiation)

+### Effect of Alcohol

+Reduces the overall level of excitation within the brain

+* GABA agonist - further reduces excitation levels, causes sedative effects: anxiety reduction, motor incoordination
+* Releases endorphins - euphoria and analgesic effect
+* Dopamine agonist

+  ## Cannabinoids

+  Anandamide - the neutrotransmitter which binds to CB1 receptors